julianchurchill/text-adventure/README.md

 - [FEATURE] Ruby counter should show how many out of how many achieved - e.g. 10/100

 - [FEATURE] Direction navigator - instead of top, bottom, right, left clickable labels use a compass with small labels.
+- [FEATURE] In model content txt items can only be used in one direction, e.g. a spade with a mound of earth and the target item has to include the definition of what happens.
+If the original item (e.g. spade) includes this information it is ignored.
+Should this be changed to be bi-directional?
+It would make writing content easier but needs considering as it might not always be appropriate.

 - [FEATURE] Action navigator - instead of long click context menu sequence use a sidebar which either expands or gets replaced (with a title to preserve context e.g. 'Show inventory...', 'Take an item...').
   - [TEST] action view title defaults to 'Actions...'